robashton/blog/input/pages/A Rob Update - A busy few months/content.markdown

 - It encourages focus from me - *I must ship it*
 - It allows for me to get involved with a bigger variety of teams/technologies/products

-That said, I feel as if I left a bit of a trail behind me at of my clients when I handed over what I'd done but hadn't spent sufficient time (with a very busy team) making sure everybody understood what I had done, how far I was through it and what work was still remaining.
+That said, I feel as if I left a bit of a trail behind me at one of my clients when I handed over what I'd done but hadn't spent sufficient time (with a very busy team) making sure everybody understood what I had done, how far I was through it and what work was still remaining.

-I feel as if I should be more flexible about this and under the right circumstances I think I'll be happy to take on a greater duration of work providing the reasons for this area claer.
+I feel as if I should be more flexible about this and under the right circumstances I think I'll be happy to take on a greater duration of work providing the reasons for this are clearly discussed.

 **Folk only get fragments of my opinion over the internet**